KiraCore/Kira-Protocol-Documentation/spec/liquidity-program/lip_3.md

 Once the auction ends, meaning value contributed is greater than current price times number of tokens to distribute, the tokens will be transferred to the holders in proportion to their contribution at the valuation between `P1` and `P3` that the auction ended at.

 All the participants in the auction get the tokens at the same price that the auction finalized at without any bonuses or other type of discounts for early participation.

+_NOTE: Time at which auction starts must be configurable_

 ## Limitations